Phlex on Rails

 Get emails as soon videos are published and give feedback on the course.

 The course will be discounted for the grand opening!
-The first 100 people will get a $50 discount off the full price of the course.
+Get a $50 discount off the full price of the course.

 • Mainstream